Loop structure on equivariant $K$-theory of semi-infinite flag manifolds: Preliminaries

-Below, we might think of an element of $K_H ( \Gr )$ as an element of $K_H ( X )$ through $\pi^*$, an element of $\mathscr A$ through $\imath^* \circ \pi^*$, and as an element of $\mathscr C$ through $r^*$ interchangeably.
-The next result is probably well-known to experts, but so far the author is unable to find an appropriate reference.
+Below, we might think of an element of $K_H ( \Gr )$ as an element of $K_H ( \Fl )$ through $\pi^*$, as an element of $\mathscr A$ through $\imath^* \circ \pi^*$, and as an element of $\mathscr C$ through $r^*$ interchangeably.
+The next two results are natural extensions of the results from \cite[\S 9]{LS10} (originally due to Peterson):

 \begin{thm} Let $w \in W_\af^-$ and let $\beta \in Q^{\vee}_<$.
 We have

 \end{thm}